BWMac/BWMac/README.md

 #### Research Software Engineer at [Sage Bionetworks](https://github.com/Sage-Bionetworks)

-I am passionate about building software that enables Scientists to conduct research and share their data openly.
+I'm passionate about building software that enables Scientists to conduct research and share their data openly.

 Here are some projects I have been contributing to lately: